 How to make chocolate chip protein cookies:

 My tip to make the best gluten free protein cookies is to use a vegan protein powder.
 The protein powder replaces the flour in a typical cookie recipe.
 Vegan protein powder absorbs water and acts just like flour.
-However whey protein, egg protein or collagen peptides do not absorb liquid like a vegan protein powder, so I don’t recommend using those in place of the vegan protein powder.
+However whey protein, egg protein or collagen peptides do not absorb liquid like vegan protein powder, so I don’t recommend using those in place of the vegan protein powder.

 Tips for making the best protein cookies: